maiko254/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile - Script to display the content of the /etc/passwd file.

 3-twofiles - Script to display the content of /etc/passwd and /etc/hosts.

+4-lastlines - Script to display the last 10 lines of /etc/passwd.